Lindsey Camelio

 Bio

-Lindsey has previously held appointments at Cranbrook Academy of Art and Oakland University.
-She holds a BFA in Graphic Design from Maine College of Art and Design, and an MFA in Graphic Design from Cranbrook Academy of Art.
+Lindsey holds an MFA in Graphic Design from Cranbrook Academy of Art and a BFA in Graphic Design from Maine College of Art.

 Jump To